Anomalous scaling at non-thermal fixed points of Burgers' and Gross-Pitaevskii turbulence: Fixed Points of the Renormalisation-group flow

 \section{Fixed Points of the Renormalisation-group flow}

-The renormalisation-group (RG) flow of the $k$-dependent effective average action $\Gamma_{k}[\mathbf{v}]$ provides a link between different effective descriptions of physics occurring on momentum scales smaller than $k$.
-A special role is assumed by universal properties which are determined by fixed points of the RG flow under simultaneous rescaling of all dimensionful quantities.
-Universality emerges when the flow reaches the same fixed point from different initial conditions.
-At the fixed point, the system becomes invariant under scaling transformations and exhibits scaling properties of correlations such as \eq{DeltavScaling}.
-Every (partially) attractive RG fixed point can be associated with a set of microscopic bare actions $S[{\bf v}]$, representing the initial conditions from which the RG flow equations lead to the fixed point.
+Universal scaling regimes are described by fixed points of the renormalisation-group (RG) flow: At an RG fixed point, the system becomes invariant under scaling transformations and exhibits scaling properties of correlations such as \eq{DeltavScaling}.
+In turn, fixed points encode the turbulent solutions of our model.
 In the following we apply the fixed point approach developed in \cite{Pawlowski:2003XX} for momentum and frequency dependent correlation functions.